okannako/okannako/README.md

 :boom: Hello; I'm NakoTurk.
 I'm from Turkey.
 I've been interested in testnets for a long time.
 And I participated in many tests.
 I am the first person to open a channel in the Testnet category on Youtube Turkey.
 Through this, I have helped many people to enter and learn in this sector.
 I also continue to be and teach by posting videos, guides.
 I am the founder and manager of Celestia and Subspace Network projects Telegram channels in Turkey.
 Along with the Discord of these two projects, I am also moderating the Discord of the Dymension project and am an Ambassador at Autonomys Network.
 I took part in mainnet and testnets with both node setups.
 I joined the test network of 250+ projects and ran 1000+ nodes.
 In addition to my experience in testnets.
 I have experience in video editing, community management and moderate visual design.
 There are also works I have done on Youtube.

 <h1 align="center">What are the Systems that I Run Node ?</h1>
-:boom: I rent the systems through Hetzner and Contabo.
+:boom: I rent the systems through Hetzner, Worldstream and Contabo.
 I use Vps, Dedicated systems that are required according to the location and desired systems.
 As an example, I have left below the features of one of the systems I use.
 My other systems have high features in this way.
 <p><b> </b>
 <p><b>CPU</b>: AMD EPYC™ 7502P
 <p><b>RAM</b>: 128 GB DDR4 ECC